canonical/terraform-provider-maas/docs/index.md

 ---
 <!-- "MAAS Terraform provider reference" -->
-If you wish to use MAAS with [Terraform](https://www.terraform.io/), there is a [provider avaiable](https://github.com/maas/terraform-provider-maas), supplied by a third party.
-This article provides reference information about the data sources and resources available through the provider.
-It does not attempt to explain the mechanics or usage of Terraform or offer any tutorial information related to this MAAS Terraform provider.

 <a href="#heading--what-is-this"><h1 id="heading--what-is-this">The MAAS Terraform provider</h1></a>

 The MAAS provider is a Terraform provider that allows you to manage MAAS resources using the Terraform (CRUD) tool.
 This provider can be used to manage many aspects of a MAAS environment, including networking, users, machines, and VM hosts.